pippinbarr/cart253/assignments/responses/art-jam/README.md

 ## Brief

-During the Art Jam Response time you will be assigned to look at the work of a small set of other students during studio time.
-Make sure to take notes and ask questions of your colleagues.
+During the Art Jam Response time you will be assigned to look at the work of a three other students.
+Make sure to take notes!
+And ask questions of your colleagues if needed.

 In your own time, write a roughly 500-word response to the work that you saw, especially noting down what you found most *surprising* and *compelling* in the work you experienced.
 You can focus on the code, the experience itself, or both, depending on what you find most interesting.

 Your response should include *links* to each of the running programs you experienced.
-Make sure you get the working links.

 Your response should be written in *markdown* as a file titled something like `art-jam-response.md` in an appropriate folder in your class repository.
 This will make it easier to share with others.